top of page

 How many sessions do I need?

-Most couples complete the process in 3 sessions: a 2-hour intake, a 3-hour follow-up if you’re still discerning, and a final 3-hour session to decide or process.
-Additional sessions are optional if more support is needed.
-Usually these can all be scheduled within 2 weeks.
+Most couples complete the process in two 3-hour extended sessions.
+Your second session is usually scheduled about two weeks later, giving you time to go home, reflect, and come back with a clearer understanding of yourself and where you’re leaning.
+Additional sessions are available if more support is needed.
 Compare that to weekly Discernment Counseling - with busy schedules it can take months to schedule and complete the 1-5 session process.

 What if I've filed for divorce?